Attachment Styles + Neurodivergence: When Attachment Differences Aren’t the Only Challenge

 “Avoidant” Might Actually Mean Overwhelmed

 If you tend to shut down, go quiet, or need space during conflict, you might have been labeled “avoidant.”
-For many neurodivergent people, especially those with Autism Spectrum Disorder, this can be about: sensory overload, feeling flooded by too much information or needing additional time to process what’s happening.
+For many neurodivergent people, especially those with Autism Spectrum Disorder, this can be more about sensory overload, feeling flooded by too much information or needing additional time to process what’s happening.

 It’s not about past attachment wounds getting in the way of close connection or willingness to connect, it’s often about your system being overloaded.
 This isn’t something that needs to be changed about you, it’s something to build understanding around and language for that helps both partners feel secure in the attachment.